 - On House, Chase was raised Catholic, and in the Season 1 episode Damned If You Do it was revealed that he attended seminary before becoming a doctor.
 It's always interesting when the episode has nuns in it or otherwise mentions religion and God.
 He zigzags from one end of the belief/skepticism spectrum to the other throughout the series.
 One season 8 episode sees him fall in love with a novice nun patient and try to lure her away from the Church.
 His efforts actually get a What the Hell, Hero? from House himself.

 - President Bartlet on The West Wing.
-After a brutal Player Punch when a beloved character dies he goes to church to curse out God in untranslated Latin for three whole minutes.
+After a beloved character dies he goes to church to curse out God in untranslated Latin for three whole minutes.
 And it was glorious.